Getting from Phuket or Krabi to Koh Phi Phi, Thailand in 2026

 Hike to the Koh Phi Phi Viewpoint

 I love a good viewpoint, especially when the view looks like this.
 On any other day, the hike up to the Koh Phi Phi viewpoint would have been relatively easy.
-Unfortunately, we decided to hike it a mere two days after hiking the 1,275 steps up to the Tiger Cave Temple in Krabi.
+Unfortunately, we decided to hike it a mere two days after hiking the 1,275 steps up to the Tiger Cave Temple on our visit to Ao Nang and Krabi.
 Let’s just say our legs were BURNING.

 There are a couple of different viewpoints in Koh Phi Phi.
 To find the first one, start in Tonsai Village and follow the signs for “Viewpoint 1” and “Tsunami Evacuation Route.”
 If you start the hike with a set of very steep stairs, you know you’re in the right place.
 The hike takes about 20-25 minutes each way.
 Make sure to bring plenty of water and some cash for the 30 TBH entrance fee.